Published: April 2018

 An estimated 22,000 women will be diagnosed and 14,000 women will die of ovarian cancer in the United States this year.1 In general, women have a 1% to 2% risk of ovarian cancer during their lifetime.

-Nearly 90% of ovarian malignancies are classified as epithelial ovarian carcinomas.6 These cancers arise from the germinal epithelium lining the ovary.
-Epithelial ovarian cancer can be further subdivided into several histologic cell types: serous, mucinous, endometrioid, clear cell, transitional, and undifferentiated carcinomas.
+Nearly 90% of ovarian malignancies are classified as epithelial ovarian carcinomas.6 Epithelial ovarian cancer can be further subdivided into several histologic cell types: serous, mucinous, endometrioid, clear cell, transitional, and undifferentiated carcinomas.
+These cancers involve the epithelium lining the ovary, but do not necessarily arise there.
+Serous ovarian cancer is the most common histology and is thought to arise from serous tubal intraepithelial carcinoma (STIC) lesions in the fallopian tube which may implant and grow on the ovarian and peritoneal surfaces.
+As a result, the term epithelial ovarian cancer encompasses cancer of the fallopian tube, ovary, and peritoneal lining.
 The risk of epithelial ovarian cancer increases with age and occurs predominantly in postmenopausal women.
 Epithelial tumors of low malignant potential (borderline ovarian carcinoma) are less aggressive than their invasive counterparts, are found in younger women, and are often confined to the ovary at diagnosis.

 Germ cell tumors account for 3% of all ovarian cancers and recapitulate the developing embryo or placental structures.6 Histologic subtypes include dysgerminoma, endodermal sinus tumor, immature teratoma, choriocarcinoma, and embryonal carcinoma.
 Germ cell ovarian cancer can occur in women of any age, but approximately 80% of these are diagnosed in women younger than 30 years.